LouisWW/criminal_network_analysis/README.md

 * Ubuntu 20.04 / MacOS X
 * Python 3.8

+### Environment
+In this repo two environments are used, Pipenv and conda.
+Pipenv is a light tool, which makes sure that the versions and dependencies are correct.
+However, to install tools that build on other languages such as C/C++, for mac, conda is preferred.
+Conda has its own complier which makes it really easy to install packages

+#### Pipenv (not ideal for Mac OSX)
 To setup pipenv environment, python 3.8 needs to be installed first.
 Then the following lines will install the environment

     $ python3.8 -m pip install pip --upgrade